FAQ

 Why is the BUDDY program important?

 • The BUDDY program gives children one of the most valuable resources in life: time.
 When children spend their free time with their volunteer, they can build a relationship based on trust.
-BUDDY is about this trusting relationship, which heals and is crucial on anyone’s journey to independence.
-The BUDDY volunteer “teaches” children who grew up in extremely difficult circumstances and who have experienced various traumas to trust adults and themselves once again.
-Without trust, genuine acceptance, continuous support and help developing life skills, it is very difficult to integrate into society.
+BUDDY is about this trusting relationship, which heals and is essential on anyone’s journey to independence.
+The BUDDY volunteer “teaches” children who have grown up in extremely difficult circumstances and who have experienced various traumas to trust adults and themselves once again.
+Without trust, genuine acceptance, and continuous support and help developing life skills, it is very difficult for them to integrate into society.

 • At children’s centres, even the most caring staff are paid for their work.
 But every child deserves attention and a relationship which is voluntary and based on friendship.
 This is where the BUDDY volunteer comes in.

-• Ideally, all children should grow up in families – that’s why we provide support to those children who, for various reasons, cannot live in families.
+• Ideally, all children should grow up in families – that’s why we provide support to those children who, for various reasons, cannot live with their families.
 BUDDY steps in to complement the foster care system for children and young people.

 What do you strive to achieve with the BUDDY program?